GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 |     10,000x10,000 |    100,000,000 |     800 MB |       >50,000 |   >600,000 B |            50,000 |       400,020 B |
 |   100,000x100,000 | 10,000,000,000 |      80 GB |      >500,000 | >6,000,000 B |           500,000 |     4,000,020 B |

 There is no change in the dense matrix part of the table.
-The numbers grow proportionaly in case of sparse and mutlidiagonal matrix.
-We see that the multidiagonal matrix type is suitable for the finite difference method or similar numerical methods for solution of the partial differential equations.

-General sparse matrix formats needs to store columns indexes for each matrix element which is not true for the multidiagonal matrix.
+The numbers grow proportionally in case of sparse and mutlidiagonal matrix.
+General sparse matrix formats need to store column indexes for each matrix element which is not true for the multidiagonal matrix.
 The following table shows how many bytes we need for storing of one matrix element with different matrix types depending on the type of the matrix elements (`Real`) and column indexes (`Index`):

 | Real   | Index  | Dense matrix | Multidiagonal matrix |  Sparse matrix | Fill ratio |
 |:------:|:------:|:------------:|:--------------------:|:--------------:|:----------:|